Kannur to Kasaragod by Train in Kerala

 Nileshwaram

-Nileshwaram is the third largest town in Kasaragod district, the other towns being Kasaragod and Kanhangad.
+Nileshwaram is the third largest town in Kasaragod district, the other two towns being Kasaragod and Kanhangad.
 It is located between two rivers, the Neeleshwaram and the Kariyankode.
 Neeleshwaram is the cultural capital of North Malabar because of the many music, dance and temple festivals in this small town.

 Kanhangad and Bekal Fort

-Kannur to Kasaragod by train next takes you to Kanhangad.
+Kannur to Kasaragod by train takes you next to Kanhangad.
 Adjacent to Kanhangad railway station is a Muthappan temple.
 A large number of devotees visit the temple every day.
+Central University of Kerala is in Periya village, 11 km from Kanhangad.

 Near Kasaragod is a jetty which fishing boats in the area make use of.
 There is a foot bridge that connects the jetty to a shed at the other end.
 The place is very close to the railway line.